-The ‘David Weil Extreme Medicine Award’ (DWEMA) and is by invitation only and we are very pleased to annouce the winners of the 2014 awards
+The ‘David Weil Extreme Medicine Award’ (DWEMA) and is by invitation only and we are very pleased to announce the winners of the 2014 awards.

-The sponsorship scheme was set up to enable worthy medical candidates, who otherwise might not be able to afford, to attend the conference.
-The learnings would then be applied to medicine provided in extreme, front line, disaster & relief environments and in turn relieve suffering and advance medical care in the situations where typically treatment would be laking.
-The award also serves to promote new qualified individuals who show great promise in the area of disastor, humantarian and remote medicine.
+The sponsorship scheme was set up to enable worthy medical candidates a chance to attend the conference.
+The winners learnings would then be applied to medicine in extreme, front line, disaster and relief environments, helping turn advance medical care in the situations where typically treatment would be lacking.
+The award also serves to promote new qualified individuals who show great promise in the area of disaster, humanitarian and remote medicine.

 After finishing medical school he was involved in the department of Emergency in Kathmandu Medical College and teaching hospital, Nepal as a medical officer.
-In 2008 Karki completed the European official double masters in Health and Welfare from Universitat Autonoma de Barcelona and EHESS –Paris, France.
-Soon after he was involved with Ministry of Health in association of THE GLOBAL FUND and worked in the capacity of Monitoring and evaluation officer in the different districts of Nepal in Malaria program .
+In 2008 Karki completed the European official double masters in Health and Welfare from Universitat Autonoma de Barcelona and EHESS – Paris, France.
+Soon after he was involved with Ministry of Health in association of THE GLOBAL FUND and worked as monitoring and evaluation officer in different districts if Nepal, ministering the Malaria program.

-With the great passion in humanitarian activities he later joined Medecins Sans Frontieres –Holland and was deployed in the Rakhine state of Myanmar.
-Being highly committed in the emergency medicine he later joined 3 years of residency in Emergency medicine in Norman Bethune College of medicine, China .
-After completing the course he has joined Grande International Hospital, Nepal in the capacity of In charge and consultant of the Emergency Department, as well advocated in the formation of Emergency medical service and helicopter emergency medical service (HEMS) .
+With a great passion in humanitarian activities he later joined Medecins Sans Frontieres – Holland and was deployed in the Rakhine state of Myanmar.
+Being highly committed to emergency medicine completed 3 years of residency in Emergency medicine in Norman Bethune College of medicine, China.
+After this he joined Grande International Hospital, Nepal in charge of the Emergency Department.
+He he advocated in the formation of the Emergency medical service and helicopter emergency medical service (HEMS) .